OpenHistoricalMap/mbgl-timeslider/README.md

 * `isDateWithinLimit(year)` -- Return true or false, indicating whether the given date is within the `datelimit` limitations and thus could be legal for `setDate()` et al.

+* `startAutoPlay(fast, backwards)` -- Start auto-play, which advances the slider automatically on a timer.
+An optional `fast` parameter may be given as `true` to make the auto-play advance by more years per tick.
+An optional `backwards` parameter may be given as `true` to have the advancement go in reverse.

+* `stopAutoPlay()` -- Stop auto-play.

 ## Additional Tools: UrlHashReader and UrlHashWriter